xidaniel/OOP-in-Python-vs-Java/README.md

  ### Python coding example
    - can declare a class anywhere, in any file, at any time
    - save this calss in the file car.py
-   - every is public, except add perfixing two underscore character
+   - everything is public, except for add perfixing two underscore character
    - access to class attributes using Python decorator syntax
    - self

          class Car:

-           (wheels = 0     // It is class variable and share to each class instance. not recommend)
+           (wheels = 0)     // It is class variable and share to each class instance. not recommend

             // constructure
             def __init__(self, color, model, year):